FrozenNode/Laravel-Administrator/src/docs/fields.md

 <a name="introduction"></a>
 ## Introduction

 As you're [setting up your model config](/docs/model-configuration) or your [settings config](/docs/settings-configuration), you'll have to supply an `edit_fields` option.
 This is an array of fields that represents what will be shown to the admin user in your model or settings edit form.
-For model's, each field should be one of your model's SQL columns or one of its [Eloquent relationships](/docs/field-type-relationship).
+For models, each field should be one of your model's SQL columns or one of its [Eloquent relationships](/docs/field-type-relationship).
 The order in which they are given is the order in which the admin user will see them.

 	/**
 	 * The editable fields